Nonperturbative Waveguide Quantum Electrodynamics: Extension to multiple quantum emitters

 To be concrete, from now on we consider the case of identical emitters with $m_j=m$, $V_j=V$, and $f_{kj}=f_{k}\;\forall j$.
 This simplification leads to the identical bare light-matter couplings, $g_{kj}=g_{k}\;\forall j$.
-In contrast, we note that the effective masses $m_{{\rm eff},j}$, the displacement parameters $\xi_{nj}$, and the dressed potentials $V_{{\rm eff},j}$ still depend on the emitter positions, and thus we need subscript $j$ to distinguish them.
-While we only illustrate key aspects of several limiting cases below, the multi-emitter formulation developed here establishes a solid starting point to accurately analyze arbitrary multi-emitter waveguide QED systems in a broad range of the light-matter coupling strength.
+In contrast, we note that the effective masses $m_{{\rm eff},j}$, the displacement parameters $\xi_{nj}$, and the dressed potentials $V_{{\rm eff},j}$ can still depend on the emitter positions, and thus we need subscript $j$ to distinguish them in general.
+Below we illustrate aspects of several limiting cases, but leave the full understanding of multi-emitter waveguide QED systems to a future work.